smita-raj12/Factory.Solution/README.md

 3. Open git BASH terminal and navigate to the Factory folder, within the directory Run `dotnet restore` in the git BASH terminal to install dependencies.

-4. Create Migrations (run command `dotnet ef migrations add Initial` on your terminal).
+4. Create Migrations (run command `dotnet ef migrations add Initial` on your terminal and make sure you have installed MySQL Workbench).

 5. Run `dotnet ef database update` to create database.